Some signs and symptoms may be difficult to detect on exam, such as changes in mood and cognition, fatigue, and sexual dysfunction.13,14

 Kuhlmann T, Moccia M, Coetzee T, et al; International Advisory Committee on Clinical Trials in Multiple Sclerosis.
 Multiple sclerosis progression: time for a new mechanism-driven framework.
 Lancet Neurol.
 2023;22(1):78-88. doi:10.1016/S1474-4422(22)00289-7

 Kappos L, Wolinsky JS, Giovannoni G, et al. Contribution of relapse-independent progression vs relapse-associated worsening to overall confirmed disability accumulation in typical relapsing multiple sclerosis in a pooled analysis of 2 randomized clinical trials.
 JAMA Neurol.
-2020;77(9):1132-1140. doi:10.1001/jamaneurol.2020.1568
+2020;77(9):1132-1140. doi:10.1001/

 Kappos L, Wolinsky JS, Giovannoni G, et al. Contribution of relapse-independent progression vs relapse-associated worsening to overall confirmed disability accumulation in typical relapsing multiple sclerosis in a pooled analysis of 2 randomized clinical trials.
 JAMA Neurol.
-2020;77(9):1132-1140. doi:10.1001/jamaneurol.2020.1568
+2020;77(9):1132-1140. doi:10.1001/

 Lublin FD, Häring DA, Ganjgahi H, et al. How patients with multiple sclerosis acquire disability.
 Brain.
 2022;145(9):3147-3161. doi:10.1093/brain/awac016